solita/solita.github.com/_posts/2020-12-22-aws-antipatterns.md

 I've seen this antipattern a few times.
 Here are the symptoms:

-- Same AWS account is used to serve multiple services.
+- The same AWS account is used to serve multiple services.
 Which is not yet bad.
 - But those services are built and maintained by multiple different teams, who all then have access to the same environment
 - And previous problems with policy permission scopes, blast radiuses
 - Also: the lifecycle phases of those services get confused.
 One team is running production workloads, another is doing a crazy POC and opening services and ports for the whole wide world, while still sharing the same VPC (in the worst case)